joel-sparc/myHealth/README.md

 Overview
 --------
 The purpose of this application is to provide a reference architecture that demonstrates some features of Fuse 6, Fuse Service Works, and MQTT on Android.
-A medical setting was chosen for this demonstration and use cases were designed to exercise a cooperation between medical facilities and care givers.
+A medical setting was chosen for this demonstration and use cases were designed to exercise cooperation between medical facilities and caregivers.
 The diagram below outlines the major components and the basic relationships between them.

 ![Overview Image](./overview.png "Reference Architecture Overview")